kidaa/elvenmagic/2013/09/22/collective-listingviews.rst

        Click button  form-buttons-save

-Read more about TAL-statements / TAL-expressions from `Plone Developer Manual`__.
+Read more about using TAL-statements (TAL-expressions) from `Plone Developer Manual`__.

 __ http://developer.plone.org/functionality/expressions.html

-And finally, let's repeat this by adding a one more field for displaying a thumbnail preview of the image:
+Then let's repeat this by adding a one more field for displaying a thumbnail preview of the image:

 .. figure:: collective-listingviews-custom-field-03.png
    :align: center